 This rich, luscious Classic White Layer Cake with White Chocolate Buttercream was Bill’s birthday cake selection this year.
-It’s the kind of cake where you slice off a sliver, then another and another.
-So hard to resist!
+It’s the kind of cake where you slice off a sliver, then another, and another.

 This is the sort of dessert that I slice off a sliver, trying to behave myself.
 But instead of being satisfied with a teeny slice, I go back again and again, eating more than if I had cut myself a reasonable portion.
 Thank goodness it’s baked in two 8-inch layer cake pans, so it can be polished off rather quickly!